pivotal-cf/docs-phd-ds/data_service.md

 	A zip file containing the logs downloads to your computer.

+<a id="binding"></a>
 #Binding an Application to a Pivotal HD Cluster Instance

 The process of binding an application to a service automatically populates a set of environment variables.
 These variables define credentials, URLs for services and other configurations.
 When you use Pivotal CF to bind an application to a Pivotal HD service, these variables are populated automatically.
 When the application moves into a production phase, you can easily bind the application to an external instance of Pivotal HD by setting new values for these variables.

-Pivotal CF can also automatically create these bindings.
-See [Bind a Service](http://docs.gopivotal.com/pivotalcf/devguide/services/bind-service.html).
+For more information, see the following topic in the Pivotal CF documentation: [Bind a Service](http://docs.gopivotal.com/pivotalcf/devguide/services/bind-service.html).

 ##About Bindings and Environment Variables

-When you bind an application, a set of environment variables are set that contain URLs, credentials, and other meta-data about the application.

-You can view these variables in two ways:
+You can view the binding variables using either the Pivotal CF Developers Console or a Web browser to retrieve a the variables in JSON format.

 ##Pivotal CF Developer Console

-To view the binding variables from the Pivotal CF Developer Console:
+To view the binding variables from the **Pivotal CF Developer Console**:

 1. Log in to the **Pivotal CF Developer Console**.